Peterson Engineering Corp. Sky Division

 Kit, and how it affects Focus Backlash, Mirror Shift

 and Mirror Flop

 Focus backlash is defined as the excess play in the focus mechanism.
 The EZ Focus Kit will eliminate most of your focus backlash.

 Let's say you are focusing your scope at high magnification, and it's almost in focus.
 You need to go through focus at least once and defocus a bit on the other side to really know where the best focus position is.
 So on purpose, or by accident, you go past the position of best focus.
 Now you have to turn the knob just a little bit in the opposite direction to get back to the best focus position.
 You don't have far to go, so you slowly turn the knob.
 And turn the knob.
 And nothing happens.
 THIS IS WHAT WE DEFINE AS FOCUSER BACKLASH.
 You turn some more, maybe a bit faster now because you want something to happen.
 And then BAM!
 The mirror starts to move and before you realize it you're through focus again, and back where you started.
 THIS IS WHAT'S BAD ABOUT FOCUSER BACKLASH.

-The EZ Focus kit does not address this secondary backlash source directly.
+The EZ Focus kit addresses this problem indirectly.

-The third source of focus backlash if the fit of the focuser mechanism onto the pin that extends out from the mirror sled.
+Third, there is backlash associated with the fit of the focuser mechanism onto the pin that extends out from the mirror sled.
 Typically this is very minimal - responsible for 2% or less of the initial focuser backlash.